poseidon/matchbox/Documentation/network-booting.md

 A DHCPOFFER to iPXE client firmware specifies an HTTP boot script such as `http://matchbox.foo/boot.ipxe`.

-Here is an example iPXE script for booting the remote CoreOS stable image.
+Here is an example iPXE script for booting the remote Container Linux stable image.

 ```
 #!ipxe